AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/advanced-url-configuration.md

 ### Multiple Catalog Pages {#multiple-product-pages}

-When editors want to have full control of the top level navigation of a site, using as single catalog page to render the top level categories of a catalog may not be desired.
-Instead editors can create muiltiple catalog pages, one for each category of the catalog they want to include in the top level navigation.
+When editors want to have full control of the top level navigation of a site, using a single catalog page to render the top level categories of a catalog may not be desired.
+Instead editors can create multiple catalog pages, one for each category of the catalog they want to include in the top level navigation.

-For that use case each of the catalog pages may have a reference to a product and category page specific to the category configured for the catalog page.
-The `UrlProvider` will use these to created links for the pages and categories in the configured category.
-However, for performance reasons, the only the direct catalog page children of a Site's navigation root / landing page are considered for that.
+For that use case, each of the catalog pages may have a reference to a product and category page specific to the category configured for the catalog page.
+The `UrlProvider` will use these to create links for the pages and categories in the configured category.
+However, for performance reasons only the direct catalog page children of a Site's navigation root / landing page are considered.

-It is recommended that the product and category pages of a catalog pages are descendant to the catalog page, otherwise components like the Navigation or Breadcrumb may not work correctly.
+It is recommended that the product and category pages of a catalog page are descendant to that catalog page, otherwise components like the Navigation or Breadcrumb may not work correctly.

 >[!NOTE]
 >